-Rugs and Underfloor Heating
+Can I Use Rugs and Underfloor Heating?

 Rugs Suitable for Underfloor Heating

 - Your rug should have low thermal resistance; this means that the heat can more easily radiate into the rug and thus radiate more easily into the room.

 - Your rug should be hessian-backed as opposed to felt-backed.
 Felt can create a thermal block and stop heat from transferring from the floor into the rug.

 - Rugs made with natural fibres are better rugs for underfloor heating than those made with synthetic materials.
 Some rugs made of synthetic materials can melt if exposed to high temperatures for an extended period.

 If you have wood flooring or timber flooring with underfloor heating, it is not recommended that you place a rug on these surfaces.